 Malden-on-Hudson is a tiny town located in the state of New York.
 With a population of 365 people and just one neighborhood, Malden-on-Hudson is the 930th largest community in New York.
-Malden-on-Hudson has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Malden-on-Hudson was built prior to World War II, making it one of the older and more historic towns in the country.

-Malden-on-Hudson is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Malden-on-Hudson is generally considered to be a blue-collar town.
+100.00% of the Malden-on-Hudson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Malden-on-Hudson is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Malden-on-Hudson who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 The overall crime rate in Malden-on-Hudson is one of the lowest in the US.
 This makes it one of the safer places to live in the country in terms of crime.

-Malden-on-Hudson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Malden-on-Hudson doesn't have a public transportation system that people use for their commute.

 Do you like to read, write and learn?
 If you move to Malden-on-Hudson, you'll likely find that many of your neighbors like to as well.
 Malden-on-Hudson is one of the more educated communities in America, with a full 55.27% of its adults having a college degree or even advanced degree, compared to a national average across all communities of 21.84%.